Plum Sykes

-Victoria Rowland (née Sykes; born 4 December 1969), known both professionally and socially as Plum Sykes, is an English-born fashion journalist, novelist, and socialite.
+Victoria Rowland (née Sykes; born 4 December 1969), known as Plum Sykes, is an English fashion journalist and novelist.

 Early years and antecedents

 Victoria Sykes was born in London, one of six children including a twin sister, Lucy, and grew up in Sevenoaks, Kent.
 She was nicknamed 'Plum' (the Victoria plum being a variety of that fruit) as a child.
 Sykes has described herself as a "painfully shy" child with mousey brown hair and goofy teeth.
 She went to Ide Hill Church of England Primary School and later to a private secondary school, Walthamstow Hall, where she was unhappy, and subsequently to Sevenoaks School, an independent boys' school that had begun admitting girls to the sixth form.
 In 1988 she went up to Worcester College, Oxford, where she graduated in modern history.
 She has published a short memoir of her unsettling first term at university (Oxford Girl, 2011).

 Sykes' mother Valerie Goad, a dress designer, separated from Sykes' father Mark while Plum was at Oxford.
 The effects of this left her impecunious for a while and she received assistance from Worcester to remain at the college.
-Sykes' grandfather, Christopher Sykes (1907-1986), whom she knew as "Fat Grandpa" or "F.G.", was a friend and official biographer (1975) of the novelist Evelyn Waugh and son of the diplomat Sir Mark Sykes, sixth baronet (1879-1919), associated with the so-called Sykes–Picot Agreement of 1916, by which Britain and France provided for the partition of the Ottoman Empire after the end of the First World War.
+Sykes' grandfather, Christopher Sykes (1907-1986), whom she knew as "Fat Grandpa" or "F.G.", was a friend and official biographer (1975) of the novelist Evelyn Waugh and son of the diplomat Sir Mark Sykes, sixth baronet (1879-1919), associated with the Sykes–Picot Agreement of 1916, by which Britain and France provided for the partition of the Ottoman Empire after the end of the First World War.
 An 18th century forebear, the second baronet, Sir Christopher Sykes (1749–1801), was a major figure in the enclosure movement that transformed the agricultural landscape in the 18th century.